 “The response has been overwhelming”, says drummer Jim Kovac.
 “People always asked, ‘when are you guys going to play together’, we just didn’t realize how many people wanted to hear it.”
 The last time Frank and Jim performed on a major stage together was at the 1997 HORDE Tour in Philadelphia with Colonel Bruce Hampton (Aquarium Rescue Unit) and members of Leftover Salmon.
-At the time, Frank Kovac was touring relentlessly with New Brown Hat and Jim Kovac was a free-lance drummer, a hired gun, most notably with industrial band Simulcast, hip-hop group the Nervous System and pop singer Amie Miriello (now Dirtie Blonde).
+At the time, Frank Kovac was touring relentlessly with New Brown Hat and Jim Kovac was a free-lance drummer, a hired gun, most notably with industrial band Simulcast, hip-hop group the Nervous System and pop singer Amie Miriello (now Dirtie Blonde and Sugarland).
 Jim Kovac adds, “We’re not just looking to create interesting music but also to promote independent music as a more sincere representation of people’s ideas.”

 Originally performing in January of 2006 as Rhythm Clutch then KoVaX, and finally KOVAC BROTHERS, they recruited some highly regarded area musicians to get started.
 Dave Morrison on bass, Geordie Van Nostrand on guitar, provided a rock edge and sax players Evan Olmstead and Jeff Wasserman rounded out the jazz side.

 Recruiting Geordie Van Nostrand, from the Viberaiders as an additional guitarist provided an immediate edge to the sound.
 Described by Media Storms managing partner as “an amazing guitarist that creates a great duo on stage”(with Kovac) Van Nostrand pushed the envelope of each songs’ guitar part while carefully balancing part writing and improvisation Kovac.
 Solidifying the rhythm section was bassist David Morrison.
 By far the hardest working bass player in the area, Morrison also came from the Viberaiders but currently played with Lima Charlie and the Ian Murray Band.
 Possessing a tremendous musical knowledge gave Morrison the ability to contribute both a “perfect fit” in his bass part while breathing life into the rhythmic heart of the band.
 A highly committed musical schedule and other interests sadly saw Morrison and Van Nostrand leave by 2008.
-This instability caused delay to a much-anticipated album.
+The short lived instability caused a delay to a much-anticipated album.

-What did remain stable was the addition of sax players Jeff Wasserman (baritone) and Evan Olmstead (alto).
+What did remain stable was sax players Jeff Wasserman (baritone) and Evan Olmstead (alto).
 Wasserman’s diverse experience includes playing bass, guitar, and keytar in the Boston based punk fusion group PD Saints and bass in Cobra Kai Dojo.
 More recently Wasserman has supplemented his baritone playing with a residency in the S. B. V. F.D.
 Band.
 Additionally, Wasserman plays bass guitar with The Terryl Lee Band and continues to play with Frank Kovac in the Celtic group The Sunday Morning Boys.

 Evan Olmstead’s playing began in a household rich in jazz where his father, Neil Olmstead, professor at The Berklee College of Music in Boston, hosted frequent jam sessions with local Boston musicians.
 Evan studied jazz alto saxophone throughout school, playing lead alto in the high school big band and performing in senior districts.
 Evan also performed in the Connecticut College jazz ensemble and became a preferred alto player in the Northern Connecticut area both for performance and his uncanny talent for composing catching horn lines for almost any genre of music.

-The unique tone of the Alto and Baritone saxophones separates KOVAC BROTHERS from other bands.
+The unique tone of the Alto and Baritone saxophones separates Kovac Brothers from other bands.
 Not a full horn funk ensemble or a rock band with a sax solo, the fine balance the sax plays in enhancing the songs is intriguing.